RDinh/NFCRFID/README.md

 ## Production Testing
-For a larger production of these devices, a cheaper PN532 NFC reader can be used
+For a larger production of these devices, the first two unit tests can be ignored.
+The last unit test will be able to detect any issues.
+If there are issues, since the device is moddular, it will be easy to take apart and troubleshoot which component was causing an issue.
+This method will allow to create the most devices as posssible while being able to maintain the quality of the device.